howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 └── yarn.lock
 ```

-#### Prepare styling
+#### Prepare Styling

-This tutorial is about the concepts of GraphQL and how you can use it from within a React application, so we want to spend the least time possible on styling.
-To reduce the usage of CSS in this project, you'll use the [Tachyons](http://tachyons.io/) library which provides a number of CSS classes.
+This tutorial is about the concepts of GraphQL and how we can use it from within a React application, so we want to spend as little time as possible on styling.
+To reduce the usage of CSS in this project, we'll use the [Tachyons](http://tachyons.io/) library which provides a number of CSS classes.

 <Instruction>